gasgiant/Markup-Attributes/README.md

 ## Installation

-Download the .unitypackage and import it into your project.
-Package Manager version is in the works.
+Download the [.unitypackage](https://github.com/gasgiant/MarkupAttributes/releases/tag/v0.2.0) and import it into your project.

 ## Usage